Quantum-limited discrimination of laser light and thermal light: Abstract

 \section{Abstract}

-To determine the fundamental sensitivity limit of an optical receiver one must have a complete quantum mechanical description of the incoming signals, even if those signals are from ``classical" sources of light, i.e., ones whose photo-detection statistics with conventional receivers can be explained correctly using the shot-noise theory.
-In this work, we calculate the fundamental (quantum) limit for discriminating between two types of classical states in the low photon number regime: a coherent state, a pure-state quantum description of ideal (coherent) laser light with Poisson distributed photon statistics, and a thermal state, a (incoherent) mixed state with Bose-Einstein photon statistics.
+Understanding the fundamental sensitivity limit of an optical sensor requires a full quantum mechanical description of the sensing task.
+In this work, we calculate the fundamental (quantum) limit for discriminating between pure laser light and thermal noise in a photon-starved regime.
 The Helstrom bound for discrimination error probability for single mode measurement is computed along with error probability bounds for direct detection, coherent homodyne detection and the Kennedy receiver.
-The generalized Kennedy (GK) receiver is shown to closely approach the Helstrom limit.
-We experimentally validate these results by generating coherent and thermal light and demonstrate that for signal strengths $\bar{n}_{s} > 0.01$ photons/mode, using a GK receiver with a quasi-photon-number resolving detector, we can approach quantum-limited discrimination performance, out-performing the discrimination capability achievable with traditional optical sensors.
-We demonstrate $\sim 17$ dB improvement in discrimination sensitivity over direct detection using a GK receiver, and an improvement of $17\%$ in error probability over coherent detection at a mean signal photon number $\bar{n}_{s} = 0.4$ photons/mode.
+A generalized Kennedy (GK) receiver is shown to closely approach the Helstrom limit.
+We present an experimental demonstration of this sensing task and demonstrate $15.4$ dB improvement in discrimination sensitivity over direct detection using a GK receiver, and an improvement of $19.4\%$ in error probability over coherent detection.